tonethar/IGME-430-Fall-2024/exercises/9-posting-data-express.md

 - You should know how to do this
 - Name the app **`<your-RIT-id>-430-express-post-server`**
 - Hook up your **430-express-post-server** repo to the app
-- Be sure to "Enable Automatic Deploys" and CI - even though we don't yet have GitHUb Actions/continuous integration set up yet
+- Be sure to "Enable Automatic Deploys"
+- DO NOT enable CI - we don't yet have GitHUb Actions/continuous integration set up
 - Push the repo by clicking "Deploy Branch"
 - Open the app and verify that **rich-client.html** and the other endpoints work
   - they don't!
 CRASH!!